rjskene/see19/README.md

 **see19** aggregates the following data:

 * COVID19 Data Characteristics:
-    * Cumulative Cases for each region on each date
-    * Cumulative Fatalities for each region on each date
+    * Cumulative Case, Fatality, and Testing statistics for each region on each date
     * State / Provincial-level data available for
 * Factor Data Characteristics available for most regions include:
     * Longitude / Latitude, Population, Demographic Segmentation, Density